 |Code Cleanup||Brings any code up to predefined standards.|

-The Setup Wizard guides you through the main features (disabled by default), and allows you to turn them on.
+The Setup Wizard guides you through the main CodeRush features (which may be disabled by default), and allows you to individually turn them on.

 You can enable/disable CodeRush main features on the Quick Setup options page.